Mayonaise (song): Composition

-Written by Corgan and Iha, Mayonaise was recorded from December 1992 to March 1993 at Triclops Sound Studios.
+Written by Corgan and Iha, "Mayonaise" was recorded from December 1992 to March 1993 at Triclops Sound Studios.
 According to Corgan, the whistling sound (feedback) heard in "Mayonaise" came from a cheap guitar he bought, which, whenever he stopped playing it, created the whistling sound.
 This sound was then incorporated into the song.
 Corgan apparently got the title for the song after he looked "in [his] refrigerator".
-Later, he stated in an interview with a Colombian radio station that the name stands for the phonetics of "My Own Eyes".

-Iha stated that he "came up with those chords and did a demo of it, it was an instrumental demo of the song.
-I played it for Billy and he liked it, he came up with the vocal melody and the lyrics.
-We worked on the arrangement together."

 While appearing on the podcast Reinvented with Jen Eckhart on 20 October 2022, Billy Corgan admitted that previous explanations for the song title were inside jokes and disclosed the true story.
 The band visited Japan in 1992 while touring Gish and noticed that the record company had mistranslated a lyric from Gish into a fan booklet as "mayonnaise seas".
 The band thought this mondegreen was funny and used "Mayonaise" [sic] as a temporary song title when recording Siamese Dream and it eventually stuck.

 While appearing on Q101's Brian and Kenzie Show on 4 July 2023, Billy Corgan specified that the mondegreen cited above was from a lyric on the song "Rhinoceros".